renpy/renpy/sphinx/source/config.rst

     the image's tag is looked up in ths dictionary to find a transform or list of transforms to use.

+.. var:: config.tag_zorder = { }

+    A dictionary mapping image tag strings to zorders.
+When an image is newly-shown without a zorder clause, the image's tag is looked up in this dictionary to find a zorder to use.
+If no zorder is found, 0 is used.

 .. var:: config.thumbnail_height = 75

     The height of the thumbnails that are taken when the game is